-A cable run is a wire installed to go from a device to a cable jack in your office.
+- Cables.
+Wires that go from a device to a cable jack in your office.

+- Ethernet.
 A transmission system that uses cables to communicate.

+- Hub.
 A box equipped with RJ-45 ports for Ethernet cables.

+- IP Address.
 An acronym for “Internet Protocol address.”
 This is a number assigned to your device that allows other devices to communicate with it through their own IP addresses.

+- ISP.
 An acronym for “Internet service provider.”
 This term refers to the company through which you purchase your Internet capabilities.

-An acronym for “wide area network.”
+- WAN.
+Wide Area Network.
 A WAN covers a wider area than a LAN.

 Networking can get technical, with many other terms to learn and equipment to test.
 Many business owners consult a professional to set up their system to ensure it’s done right.